ed-henrique/virtual-pages/README.md

 Simple example of how virtual memory pages work.

-We simply take [this file](./big-file.txt) (which is just the bible as text, and can be found [here](https://github.com/mxw/grmr/blob/master/src/finaltests/bible.txt)) and load it into memory, checking how many virtual memory pages we needed to allocate it.
+We simply take [this file](./big-file.txt) (which is just the bible as text, and can be found [here](https://github.com/mxw/grmr/blob/master/src/finaltests/bible.txt)) and load it into virtua memory using `mmap`, checking how many virtual memory pages we needed to allocate it.

 ## How to Compile and Run